a_sync.primitives package

 Bases: Semaphore, _DebugDaemonMixin

-A semaphore with additional debugging capabilities.
+A semaphore with additional debugging capabilities inherited from _DebugDaemonMixin.

 ``` semaphore = Semaphore(5)